 With the new trade agreement in place between the US and Mexico, companies seeking to initiate or move their operations to a more affordable environment now have a better option rather than locations in China or Asia.
-Contract Manufacturing in Mexico has many upsides: the cost and convenience efficiencies of Mexico manufacturing provide just some of the numerous benefits.
+Contract Manufacturing in Mexico has many upsides: the cost and convenience efficiencies of Mexico full service manufacturing provide just some of the numerous benefits.

 What is Contract Manufacturing?

 Contract manufacturing refers to the agreement between a company that is making a product and a company or firm (“contract manufacturer”) that contracts with a firm for components or products.
 In short, contract manufacturing is a form of outsourcing.